 The Department Budgets present the Adopted Budget Plan by organizational unit.
-These chapters describe the six divisions including their mission statements, functions, achievements, and priorities for 2011.
-Individual budgets, budget implementation narratives, organization charts, and staffing level summaries are provided for each department.
+These sections describe the six divisions, their mission, functions, achievements for the past year, and priorities for the current year.
+Individual budgets, budget implementation narratives, organizational charts, and staffing level summaries are provided for each department.